leocg/Hackintosh-Dell-G5-5590/README.md

 - At first kernel_task was using 100% CPU.
 The issue resolved when turned on Thunderbolt3 in BIOS settings.
 Need to activate thunderbolt in macOS, no drivers detected at system profiler.

+## TODO

+- Fix trackpad not working after sleep
+- Fix USB3 ports not delivering more power than 500.
+Only Thunderbolt3/USB-C port delivers full power.
+- SSD sometimes get very slow write speed.
+Looking for a fix (or maybe migrate macOS installation to NVME)
+- Install Fenvi BCM94360NG Wi-Fi/Bluetooth card (waiting for arrival, using TP Link USB dongle for now)
+- Review CPU frequencies.
+Right now minimum is 1.2ghz and maximum seems to be 4.0ghz
+- Fix backlight keyboard control (only working via Settings -> Display)
+- Quicktime and iTunes show artifacts while full screen.
+IINA runs fine, tested mp4, mkv and ts movies, maybe something to do with Apple decoding

 ## Future reading

 Some features need improvement.
-I'm buying an m2 wifi/bluetooth airport adapter to unlock remaining features.
+I'm waiting for Fenvi BCM94360NG airport adapter to unlock remaining features.

 - [ ] Backlight debug: follow [this](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/backlight-methods/manual.html)
 - [ ] Share Bluetooth pairing between windows and mac: follow [this](https://www.reddit.com/r/hackintosh/comments/hjwu43/howto_share_a_bluetooth_pairing_headphones_etc/) (optional)